AS2: Filename preservation

+Walmart recommends contacting Drummond Group, LLC for more information on EDIINT AS2, or for a list of interoperable-testing AS2 software providers.

 Benefits

 For many businesses, the use of AS2 and electronic data interchange (EDI) is not a choice so much as it is a requirement of doing business with a large customer or partner.
-That said, AS2 is a universal protocol that provides many benefits, from both business and technology vantage points.
+That said, AS2 is a universal protocol that has benefits, from both business and technology vantage points.